sandstorm/ebpf-tracer/README.md

+ps faux            # process listing bpftrace -l        # list BPF probes bpftrace -lv tracepoint:syscalls:sys_enter_connect
+                   # get args of tracepoint
-ps faux            # process listing bpftrace -l        # list BPF probes ls /proc/1/root/   # contains the HOST file system !!!
-WATCH OUT !!! ls /bpf/           # our custom bpftrace scripts
+ls /proc/1/root/   # contains the HOST file system !!!
+WATCH OUT !!!
+ls /bpf/           # our custom bpftrace scripts tmux -CC           # for opening a multiplexed console (iTerm on OSX only).
+ESC to send to BD tmux -CC attach    # for reconnecting to the BG shell  (iTerm on OSX only) screen             # alternative to tmux
 ---------------------------------------------
 ```

 # Included Tooling